Horses

 Horses will premier this summer as part of the Glasgow 2026 Festival, Tramway Beyond Walls, a strand of performance, visual art and participation outwith the physical limits of its building, and Govanhill International Festival and Carnival.

-Previous developments have been developed with support from Magnetic North’s Rough Mix Residency, Dance Base, Barrowland Ballet’s Wolf Pack and Garnethill Multicultural Centre.
+Horses has been developed with support from Magnetic North through their Rough Mix creative development lab, Dance Base, Barrowland Ballet and Garnethill Multicultural Centre.

 Credits